 I don’t celebrate Holidays.
 You all know this but rarely have I gone into why.
-With the high volume of “I don’t celebrate holidays” I’ve had to repeat this year, I thought it would be a good idea to go a little bit into the history of Holidays.
+With the high volume of “I don’t celebrate holidays” I’ve had to repeat this year, I thought it would be a good idea to go a bit into the history of Holidays.
 To put it simply, all Holidays go back to the worship and honor of a God or Goddess.
-I don’t celebrate Holidays because I choose not to take part in that energy, the energy of the Gods.
-That’s the short version and for the sake of time (because this is already a long post), I’ll only cover some of the major Holidays.
+I don’t celebrate Holidays because I don’t believe in worshiping the Gods/Goddesses associated with the day or taking part in that energy.
+I do celebrate my birthday (though I honor it differently) and do not consider it a holiday in the way some do.
+(I do not believe I am worshiping myself by acknowledging my birth).
+That’s the short version and for the sake of time (because this is already a long post), I will only cover some of the major Holidays.

 New Year’s Day – The Babylonian God Akitu, Roman Goddess Janus

 In Egypt, the year coincided with the rising of the star Sirius, the Phoenicians and Persians began their new year with the spring equinox, and the Greeks celebrated it on the winter solstice.
 For the Babylonians of ancient Mesopotamia, the first new moon following the vernal equinox—the day in late March with an equal amount of sunlight and darkness—signaled the start of a new year and represented the rebirth of the natural world.
 They marked the occasion with a massive religious festival called Akitu (derived from the Sumerian word for barley, which was cut in the spring) that involved a different ritual on each of its 11 days.
 During the Akitu, statues of the gods were paraded through the city streets, and rites were enacted to symbolize their victory over the forces of chaos.
 Through these rituals, the Babylonians believed the world was symbolically cleansed and recreated by the gods in preparation for the New Year and the return of spring.